 Have you ever wondered where our produce is coming from if it is not grown locally?
 Chances are it is being shipped from California or imported from South American countries.
 Don’t worry, we got you covered there too!
 Give “Where Do Our Fruits and Vegetables Come From?” a read.

 If you are looking to buy crops that are grown locally, you are relying on the farming conditions of your state.
 Your local farmer’s market is a great indicator of crops grown in season.
 What is in season at a farmer’s market depends on your local climate, or that farmer’s ability to extend his season with greenhouses or grow tunnels.
 Remember, produce can vary significantly by state, even between neighboring small states.
 Climate affects the soil, water, and growth rate.
-Additionally, when produce is harvested can affects its nutritional value.
+Additionally, when produce is harvested can affect its nutritional value.

 Many state agriculture departments produce harvest calendars.